 It has taken me way too long before I first heard music by Judge Smith (1948-).
 He hasn't written much, but the things he wrote, stand out because of their humour and honesty.
 Judge Smith and Peter Hammill in 1967 were the founders of Van der Graaf Generator together, and although Smith left the band in 1968 already, they've stayed in contact ever since.
 For almost twenty years on they got together at least once a year to write their magnificent opera The Fall Of The House Of Usher (1991), based on the story by Edgar Allan Poe.
 My first Judge Smith album was Democrazy (1991), a collection of old demo-recordings, which sadly is not available anymore.
 The Full English (2005) I think is the best album to start off with.
 He made at least three masterpieces, not to be missed, Curly's Airships (2000), The Climber (2010) and Orfeas (2011).
 Other albums are Dome Of Discovery (1993), of which I would especially like to recommend the remastered version (2006), L-RAD (2008), a crazy and beautiful cooperation with Steve Defoe, and his most recent album, Zoot Suit (2013).

 Judge Smith performs very rarely live.
 I was lucky enough to be present at one of his few live concerts, in May 2005, which was an unforgettable experience.
 There's a review of that concert here.
-Judge (it really is one of his first names) is a sympathetic and very friendly person, who convinced me of his talent and sincerity from the very first moment I saw him walk onto the stage.
+Judge (it really is one of his first names) is a sympathetic and very friendly person, who convinced me from the very first moment I saw him step onto the stage.
 In May 2009 Laura and I saw Judge and a choir perform his songstory The Climber in Bergen, Norway.
 You'll find a page with photos here.
 In September 2010 Judge performed in Hall's Green with John Ellis.
-You'll find a page with photos here.

 Judge Smith is the official Judge Smith website.
-There's also the website Curly's Airships, which only deals with the album Curly's Airships.
-With great pride I mention that since September 2007 Laura is the webmaster for both these websites.
+With great pride I mention that since September 2007 Laura is the webmaster for this website.